deckhouse/deckhouse/modules/300-prometheus/docs/internal/PROMETHEUS_TARGETS_DEVELOPMENT.md

 Best practices
 ---------------

-### Set labels for pod-oriented mertics
+### Set labels for Pod-oriented mertics

-Most metrics stored in Prometheus either contain pod-related data or information about the parameters of the application running in the pod.
-We call these metrics ~pod-oriented~.
+Most metrics stored in Prometheus either contain Pod-related data or information about the parameters of the application running in the Pod.
+We call these metrics ~Pod-oriented~.
 They include (predominantly but not exclusively) the following metric varieties:
-* system metrics that reflect the performance parameters of the pod (these are exported by kubelet);
+* system metrics that reflect the performance parameters of the Pod (these are exported by kubelet);
 * application metrics:
     * metrics of supported applications (redis, rabbitmq, etc.);
     * custom metrics.

-All pod-oriented labels have a label with the pod name (generally, it is called `instance`; for the kubelet-generated metrics, this label is called `pod_name`, and `pod` - for kube-state-metrics-generated ones).
-However, pod names are not convenient to work with, and we prefer to use `service` and `namespace` parameters.
+All Pod-oriented labels have a label with the Pod name (generally, it is called `instance`; for the kubelet-generated metrics, this label is called `pod_name`, and `pod` - for kube-state-metrics-generated ones).
+However, Pod names are not convenient to work with, and we prefer to use `service` and `namespace` parameters.
 Thus:
-* all pod-oriented metrics have a `namespace` label;
+* all Pod-oriented metrics have a `namespace` label;
-* application and custom pod-oriented metrics also have a `service` label that unites a group of pods under one clear name.
+* application and custom Pod-oriented metrics also have a `service` label that unites a group of Pods under one clear name.

 ### Authorize access to the exported metrics